 In addition to my actual mother, there are two other women in my life who are like mothers to me.
 My second “mom,” who has known me since high school, knows a lot about health and wellness, so she was the first person I called after being diagnosed.
 She warned me about one of the regional hospitals near my home in Delaware, and encouraged me to call Cancer Treatment Centers of America® (CTCA).*

 I have learned that many people come to CTCA® for a second opinion, and then opt to stay.
 For me, CTCA was my first, and only, choice.
 From the start, I knew it was a good match for me.
-The integrative approach to treatment, in particular, meshed with my own point of view about health and quality of life.
+The supportive approach to treatment, in particular, meshed with my own point of view about health and quality of life.
 I appreciated the fact that my care team looked at me as a whole person, not as a disease.

 My treatment consisted of a lumpectomy followed by a re-excision with IORT to remove additional tissues and, finally, chemotherapy.
 I continued to work during this time, driving to CTCA before or after the workday.